isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2997.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-MEVO DMS 8.3 - MEVO B2B Standard (3 Users Bundle)
+32000

 ### Support Level
-Up to Wholesale Trade for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT SOLUTION for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Sales Management
+Web URL: www.mevo.com.sg
+Contact Hotline: 67739048
+Contact Email: enquiries@mevo.com.sg

 ### Contact Information
-12300
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.